 Click on the video below to check out the 2013 High School Stormwater Quality-Message.

 For a short music video version click on the video below.

 Thank you to the students who worked to create the video, the Intel Computer Club House of Bernalillo, the in-kind support of local business and non-profits.

+Along with community outreach and awareness activities, SSCAFCA supports the Rio Rancho Children’s Water Festival.
 Water education at the elementary school level is an important component of the water conservation initiative for the City of Rio Rancho in order to create a sustainable water supply by improving water use efficiency by its citizens, encouraging water management, and promoting water conservation.

 Rio Rancho has approximately 1,600 fourth grade students.
 Most of these students receive little or no formal water resource education.

 The Rio Rancho Children’s Water Festival improves the understanding of good water management principles by the students, teachers and parents who participate in this festival.
 The principal focus of the Festival is to educate fourth grade school children about water and its relationship to human and other natural resources in a fun and interactive atmosphere.
 The program vision is to:

 The Festival has been designed specifically to introduce and explain new and unfamiliar water management tools to the present and future water users and managers.
 Research concerning water conservation education indicates the targeted group of the Festival, fourth grade students, is ideal for achieving long-term goals.
 Through sharing at home and with friends, family and extended family, the expected 1400 participants represent an ultimate audience of 10,000 to 15,000 people throughout the Festival program.
 Learn more here: City of Rio Rancho.